 Also, building an EVP is the first step in attracting the right talent for you.
 Businesses that scale too quickly are often guilty of hiring the wrong people too, which can be a costly mistake.
 If people aren’t suitable for your business, don’t hold the same values or disagree with your culture and mission then you’re fighting a losing battle and will face the costly task of recruiting and refilling roles.
 Having a robust and clearly defined EVP means you’ll attract like-minded candidates who are likely to stay with you for the long-haul as you scale.
 They’ll adhere to your values and believe in what you’re trying to achieve as well as thrive in your company culture.

 Find a strategic talent partner

 Partnering with an RPO agency who will take the time to get to know the ins and outs of your business, from your goals, position in the market and leading competitors to your hiring objectives means you will benefit from a differing and expert perspective.
 Teams like the one at Talent Works, have years of experience working in specific industries like tech and therefore they know the expected rates of growth and how to attract the right number of people to facilitate it.
-They’ll help to implement a recruitment strategy based on your business objectives and will control any urges to hire everyone and anyone straight away.
+They’ll help to implement a tech recruitment strategy based on your business objectives and will control any urges to hire everyone and anyone straight away.
 Instead, you’ll have a recruitment plan (which of course can be adjusted to meet your needs) to keep your hiring on track and ensure you’re making the right steps for your business.